dunglas/frankenphp/docs/config.md

 PHP itself can be configured [using a `php.ini` file](https://www.php.net/manual/en/configuration.file.php).

-The PHP interpreter will look in the following locations:
+Depending on your installation method, the PHP interpreter will look for configuration files in locations described above.

-Docker:
+## Docker

-- php.ini: `/usr/local/etc/php/php.ini` No php.ini is provided by default.
+- `php.ini`: `/usr/local/etc/php/php.ini` (no `php.ini` is provided by default)
 - additional configuration files: `/usr/local/etc/php/conf.d/*.ini`
-- php extensions: `/usr/local/lib/php/extensions/no-debug-zts-<YYYYMMDD>/`
+- PHP extensions: `/usr/local/lib/php/extensions/no-debug-zts-<YYYYMMDD>/`
 - You should copy an official template provided by the PHP project:

 ```dockerfile